supernovaria/notes/content/index.md

 # Recent Writings
 - [[On Music]]
 - [[My Activity Menu]]
-	- [ ] update to match the one on Notion
 - [[Expected Growth]]
 - [[Weird-Ecologies-1|Weird Ecologies Essay]]: Essay on speculative fiction about AGI and Hybrids, viewed through ecocritical and queer analysis; class assignment